 Learn a second (or third) language.
 Speaking two languages can delay the onset of Alzheimer’s disease by several years, according to this neurology study.

 What are your interests and passions?
 Positive and consistent social engagement can reduce levels of the stress hormone cortisol, and also lower resting blood pressure.
 Local Facebook groups are a great way to get and stay in the loop.
 VolunteerMatch.org links people with volunteer choices in their local community.
+Sixty and Me also has some great ideas for volunteering.

 Have other ideas for social and cognitively stimulating activities?
 Use the comments area below.